nasa/eo-metadata-tools/CONTRIBUTING.md

 6. The maintainers will talk with you about it and decide to merge or request additional changes.

 ### Tests
 Not all code requires tests.
 Code meant as example, documentation, or experimental in nature does not need to have matching tests.
-Code meant to be authoritative or operational however must.
+Code meant to be authoritative or operational, however, must.
 Examples types of code that require tests are:

 * Code meant to be linked against and used in other peoples projects (library code),
 * applications that run operationally,